Cheese puffs? Iran says Haley showed fabricated Houthi proof

 "I'm not saying Ambassador Haley is fabricating, but somebody is fabricating the evidence she is showing," Zarif said.

-Some of the fragments Haley presented, if authentic, would seem to implicate Iran's military industry more directly, including some with the logo of Shahid Bakeri Industrial Group, an Iranian defense entity under U.S. sanctions.
-Haley said others had clear "Iranian missile fingerprints," such as short-range ballistic missiles that lacked large stabilizers — a feature she said only Iran's Qiam missiles have.
+Some of the fragments Haley presented, if authentic, would implicate Iran's military industry more directly, including some with the logos of Shahid Bakeri Industrial Group and Shaheed Hemat Industries Group, Iranian defense entities under U.S. sanctions.
+Others had what Haley called "Iranian missile fingerprints," such as short-range ballistic missiles that lacked large stabilizer fins - a feature she said only Iran's Qiam missiles have.

-"Just imagine if this missile had been launched at Dulles Airport or JFK, or the airports in Paris, London or Berlin," Haley told reporters late last year.
-"That's what we're talking about here."
+Haley's office responded to Zarif's comments by calling the evidence of illegal Iranian weapons shipments "overwhelming and beyond dispute."

+"The fact that the Iranian regime insists on lying about that only highlights its lack of trustworthiness on every international agreement it is party to," the U.S. Mission to the U.N. said.

 Tehran's denials aside, there's broad agreement among the United Nations, Western countries and the Persian Gulf's Arab leaders that Iran has armed the Houthis with ballistic missiles, even though U.N.
 Security Council resolutions prohibit it.
 With U.S. support, a Saudi-led coalition fighting in Yemen's civil war has been bombing the Houthis, who control the capital Sanaa and much of northern Yemen.